edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

 [Source Document](./TSE-Task2.docx)
 - Started 12/28/2019

+- Params:
+    * PupUp Mode as Default editor mode
+    * Move DeleteColumn as first index
+    * Enable Filtering on First and Last Name columns
+    * Use only Telerik Controls in EmployeeDetail Control
+    * Export HTML output to DOCX

 1. Install the demo's locally using Progress Control Panel
     1. Select item in control panel and click turn features on or off
     2. Select live demos checkbox